 When I began at ActiveState, I was the Team Lead for the Languages Team, which produced binary builds of ActivePerl, ActivePython, and ActiveTcl for our customers.
 This was done using a build system written in Perl that built all the languages on a variety of operating systems, including Linux, Windows, macOS, and several big iron systems.

 As the new Team Lead, I helped the team improve our workflow by introducing code review and an ordered backlog of work.
-I also worked with the rest of the company to spec future work for customers.
+I also worked with the rest of the company to define future work.

 After we began work on the ActiveState Platform, we reorganized and I became the Team Lead for the Platform Builder team.
 We developed several of the key backend services for the platform, including the REST API for our entire database of packages.
 This was done using Go, Swagger, Postgres, and Kafka.
-All of our services run in Docker containers on Kubernetes.
+All of our services run on AWS using RDS for the database and Docker containers on Kubernetes for services and jobs.
 We also developed the first version of the service that handled requests for builds across all platforms.

 Since our services form the backbone of the ActiveState Platform, every other technical team in the company is a customer for our services.
 I’ve worked closely with these other teams and Product Management to design our APIs, plan changes and rollouts, and address bugs and performance issues that affect the Platform.
-I also work closely with the CTO, Director of Engineering, and Product to do quarterly planning, where we define our OKRs and KPIs for my team, as well as determine which projects to prioritize based on customer and company needs.
+I also work closely with the CTO, Director of Engineering, and Product team to do quarterly planning.
+During this process we define our OKRs and KPIs for my team, as well as determine which projects to prioritize based on customer and company needs.

 I’ve been a leader in our technical hiring, helping define our hiring process for engineers, as well as contributing to our onboarding process.